 - 7.77 The assessment of need for Gypsy and Traveller pitches and Travelling Showpeople plots within the National Park was based upon the guidance within the Planning Policy for Traveller Sites, 2012.
 In August 2015 the Department for Communities and Local Government produced an updated document which altered the definition of who is a 'traveller'.
 Across the National Park, Local Authorities are currently updating their need assessments and the implications of any changes will be considered as and when this work is complete. - 7.78 The 2018 Coastal West Sussex GTAA was updated in April 2019.
 This was to revise the report to make some amendments.
 This included an amendment to reclassify the site Three Cornered Piece in South Harting as temporary, adding one to the overall need.
 Previously it had been referred to as being permanent incorrectly.
-Paragraph 1.28 identifies a need for 17 additional gypsy and traveller pitches for households that met the planning definition.
+Paragraph 1.28 identifies a need for 16 additional gypsy and traveller pitches for households that met the planning definition.
 This is then set out in Figure 7 on page 13.
 The GTAA also identifies a need for an additional plot for Travelling Showpeople, that is set out in Figure 9 on page 15. - 7.79 East Hampshire District Council started work on updating their GTAA earlier in the year, that was later published in September 2020.
 Figure 4 of the EHDC 2020 GTAA summarises that there is no unidentified need for gypsy and traveller pitches.
+In addition, Figure 8 of the EHDC GTAA identifies the need for Travelling Showperson's plots is now 7.
 Arun District Council consulted out a consultation on their Gypsy and Traveller and Travelling Showpeople Site Allocations Development Plan document, that finished on the 26 November 2020.
 The plan area for the DPD covered Arun District outside the National Park.
+Horsham District Council updated their GTAA in January 2020.
+Paragraph 1.26 notes that there is no changes to the current needs of gypsy, travellers and travelling showpeople for the SDNP area of Horsham.